JMendes1995/Decentralized-CDN/README.md

 - **Tool**: NGINX (C Programming)
 - **Why**: Custom NGINX modules, written in C, allow for specific routing, caching, or security logic customization, integrating deeply with the CDN's functionality.
 - **Source**: [Extending NGINX](https://www.nginx.com/resources/wiki/extending/)

+# Team

+> This is a project for the UC of Cloud Administration with the final score X out of 20
+- José Carvalho up202005827@up.pt
+- Jorge Mendes up202308811@up.pt